 The safety of an attic is not guaranteed without proper ventilation.
 Combining air vents and extractor fans with insulation can help reduce humidity and temperature influences.
 Mechanical ventilation draws in new air and expels stale, moist air.

 The fan automatically starts when the temperature rises.
 Just make sure it has sensors to shut it down in case of sudden temperature drops.
-Otherwise oxygenated air may increase the risk of spontaneous combustion.
-Detailed manual what are the attic fan pros and cons will answer your additional questions.
+Otherwise, oxygenated air may increase the risk of spontaneous combustion.
+The detailed manual what are the attic fan pros and cons will answer your additional questions.

 The issue of insulation